andruschak/openai-gym-retro/README.md

 # Part 4.
 Basic outline and concepts
 Now that we have successfully installed and tested our environment, lets get some basic concepts down and then move onto code.
 For starters we will be using already included integrations.
 Later on, I would like to look at expanding on this section.
 Tweaking the reward function to incentivize the computer to take into account coin or rings for example.

+## Concept
+The premise here is simple.
+Mario will play over and over learning things as he goes.
+That knowledge will be passed down to future generations in the hopes they make better decisions and in turn make it further through the level.

+To achieve that, we are going to:

+1. create the environment (openai retro - integration/data.json/scenario.json)
+2. step through the environment for each genome (opencv, neat - config and stats)
+3. apply logic (neat)
+  - reward for increased x distance (heading to the end of the level)
+  - optional: add reward for increased score, coins, etc. Should make for a "better" run through
+4. once reward has been reached, terminate

 ## Integrations
 Setting up the environment for reinforcement learning.
 It enables the game be ran through via a python api.
 There are 3 conditions we need: start (location to begin), reward (fitness - keep going buddy!), and done (when to terminiate).
 For far more detail, check out the official [Game Integration Guide](https://retro.readthedocs.io/en/latest/integration.html).